blues-lab/polipy/README.md

 * `polipy.Policy`: `Policy` object with the populated attribute.

 Raises:
-* `polipy.NetworkIOException`: Raised if an error has occured while performing networking I/O.
+* `polipy.NetworkIOException`: Raised if an error has occurred while performing networking I/O.

 #### extract
 Extracts information from the scraped privacy policy.
 Populates the `Policy.content` attribute.
 Parameters: